shikhirsingh/SMS-BB10-Cordova-Plugin/README.md

 **How to install this extension**

 1. In command prompt while in your project directory, type: cordova plugin add <path to the /plugin/ directory>
-2. Include the bbSMS.js file in your project (file is located at SMSPlugin-DemoApp/www/js/)
+2. Copy the bbSMS.js file into your project (file is located at SMSPlugin-DemoApp/www/js/)
+3. Make sure you remember to include it in your index.html file for your app
-3. In the config.xml of your project add the following permissions (see the config.xml in /SMSPlugin-DemoApp/www for an example)
+4. In the config.xml of your project add the following permissions (see the config.xml in www for an example)

 ```
 	<rim:permissions>